notaspirit/VolumetricSelection2077/README.md

 1. Installation
     1. CET Mod
        Either by unzipping it into your game directory or using a mod manager like vortex or mo2.
-       Make sure all requirements are installed (RedHotTools and CET)
+       Make sure all requirements are installed (CET)
     2. VS2077
        Install like you would any other application
 2. Selecting